 Technology gets its fair share of the blame for being a concentration killer.
 If you’re not using it purposefully, it can definitely take more than it gives.
 That said, there are some first-rate apps for getting your game face on.

-- Moment helps you manage your mobile habit by showing you hard data about how much time you’re interacting with devices.
+- Freedom helps you manage your mobile habit by showing you hard data about how much time you’re interacting with devices.
 If this isn’t time well spent, you can set daily usage limits and get notifications or even cut off access when you exceed them.
-Apple users can also try Freedom.

 - Headspace features guided meditation and mindfulness practices for all kinds of needs, including creativity.
 Sometimes taking a moment to breathe can give you the reset you need to be inspired.

 - Focus prevents you from visiting procrastination promoting sites like Facebook, Reddit, or Twitter.
 It also provides you with a dose of inspirational messaging to help improve your mood.

 We’re always exploring thought leadership on new ways to cultivate creativity.
 Here are a few content resources our team admired while researching workflow improvement.
 They offer great insights on how other creatives handle their distractions.

 - The Unmistakable Creative is a podcast that features interviews with thought leaders, authors, artists and entrepreneurs about what their makes their work unmistakable.